Multi-View Class Incremental Learning: Introduction

 Most existing MVL algorithms, however, explicitly assume that all data views are static and can be simultaneously accessed, which has some intrinsic drawbacks that need to be addressed \cite{xu2016streaming, zhou2019incremental}.
 First, this ideal setting potentially overlooks the non-stationary task environments in the real world, where data observations of new views are accumulated over time.
 Intuitively, once a new view is collected, it is expected to learn it immediately rather than wait for a few new views to occur and learn them together.
 Second, another question arises of how to upgrade the well-trained multi-view model for each newly collected view.
-One straightforward solution would be to maintain a training exemplar buffer composed of all views of data endlessly and then re-fuse all views arrived so far.
+One straightforward solution would be to maintain a training exemplar buffer composed of continual views of data and then merge them again and again.
 However, it is computationally inefficient to train the model from scratch cumulatively \cite{yin2021incremental, wan2022continual}, and becomes infeasible when a buffer is not allowed due to storage constraints, data privacy concerns, and time consumption \cite{shokri2015privacy}.
-Besides, it is a common real-world problem that newly arrived views might contain fresh and unseen classes.
+Besides, it is a common real-world problem that newly arrived views might contain fresh and unseen classes \cite{li2023CLSNet}.
 Unfortunately, prior work on multi-view classification potentially fails to incrementally learn views of such new classes, revealing its scalability problem.